Beautiful Brown Eyes

 "Beautiful Brown Eyes" is a country song written by Alton Delmore, originally inspired by his oldest daughter.
-One of the best known versions of the song was originally arranged by Fiddlin' Arthur Smith & Alton Delmore of The Delmore Brothers in 1951.
+One of the best known versions of the song was originally arranged by Fiddlin' Arthur Smith and Alton Delmore of The Delmore Brothers in 1951.
 An award was presented to Alton Delmore for "Beautiful Brown Eyes" in 1951.

 Background

 The lyrics are sung from the perspective of a woman unlucky in love, divorced, and remarried, who will "never love blue eyes again".

 Recordings

 The following recordings are credited to Smith and Delmore only: